Local Big Brothers agency is tops in the nation

 She also credited her “amazing, passionate staff and volunteers” and “wonderful parents” who sign their kids up as keys to the agency’s success.

-“We have people that are 100% invested in taking this organization to the next level,” she said.
+“We have people that are 100 percent invested in taking this organization to the next level,” she said.

 “Every one of our kids has tremendous potential.
 All we have to do is connect them.
 Once they realize their potential, they’ll achieve it.